docker/docs/content/manuals/subscription/change.md

 > - Team size: You may need to reduce the number of team members and convert any private repositories to public repositories or delete them.
 For information on features available in each tier, see [Docker Pricing](https://www.docker.com/pricing).
 > - SSO and SCIM: If you want to downgrade a Docker Business subscription and your organization uses single sign-on (SSO) for user authentication, you need to remove your SSO connection and verified domains before downgrading.
 After removing the SSO connection, any organization members that were auto-provisioned (for example, with SCIM) need to set up a password to sign in without SSO.
 To do this, users can [reset their password at sign in](/accounts/create-account/#reset-your-password-at-sign-in).

-> [!IMPORTANT]
->
-> If you have a [sales-assisted Docker Business subscription](details.md#sales-assisted), contact your account manager to downgrade your subscription.

 {{< tabs >}}
 {{< tab name="Docker subscription" >}}

+If you have a [sales-assisted Docker Business subscription](details.md#sales-assisted), contact your account manager to downgrade your subscription.

 To downgrade your Docker subscription: